-Crontab is a program that is used by system administrators and users to schedule the running of jobs at specified or repeated times.
-Crontab creates tables that the cron daemon uses scheduling.
+Crontab is a program that is used by system administrators and users to schedule the running of jobs at a specified or repeated time.
+Crontab creates tables that the cron daemon uses for scheduling.
 Crontab files are created in the "/var/spool/cron/crontabs" area, however, these files are not intended to be edited directly.
 Editing is done via some special commands.

 To use the cron functionality, you must have your userid present in the "/etc/cron.allow" file.
 If this file does not exist but the "/etc/cron.deny" file does , then you must not be present in the "/etc/cron.deny" file to use this command.
 If both of these files exist, then the allow file will take precedence over the deny file.
 By default the "root" user is always allowed to create a crontab.

 There are four basic commands that can be used when working with crontab.
 These are:

 crontab -e - Edits a crontab for current user.
 The crontab file is generated when exiting your editor.

 crontab -l - Lists contents of crontab file for current user.

 crontab -r - Removes crontab for current user.